What increases my risk of bowel cancer?

 These risk factors increase your chance of developing bowel cancer:

-• Previous cancer: If you have bowel cancer before.
+• Previous cancer: If you have had bowel cancer before, you have a higher risk of getting it again.

-• Other bowel conditions: If you have a history of a bowel condition such as benign polyps, ulcerative colitis or Crohn’s disease.
+• Other bowel conditions: A history of inflammatory bowel conditions such as polyps, ulcerative colitis, Crohn’s disease or coeliac disease.

 If there is a history of bowel cancer in your family, your family may be offered genetic testing.
 This can check for inherited gene changes that may increase the risk of cancer or other conditions.
 Discuss this with your doctor.